mglagola/redux-request-maker/README.md

 #### createReduxCollRequest Example

-You would use `createReduxCollRequest` for the collective result request.
+Use `createReduxCollRequest` for the collective result request.

 ```js
 import { createReduxCollRequest } from 'redux-request-maker';